 You must register online to confirm your attendance, but we'll pay individually at the restaurant.

 To access the restaurant, enter at Via Venti Settembre, 2.
 Follow the road and path through the gardens to the restaurant entrance.
+Alternatively, you can go straight through the museum to the back courtyard.

 The Knitting Club is meeting again under the instruction of Rita Horowitz Beeri, who started knitting at age eight and has picked up influences in Italy, Ireland and Scotland.
 Using many modern techniques, she'll share her enthusiasm and knowledge with beginners or those looking to refine their skills.
 Get a glimpse of her work here!